 As you'll see throughout this post, beachcomber basket look-alikes are also quite simple to make yourself.

+Before I walk you through the steps I used to create this basket, allow me to share the inspiration behind this project.
 If you're a Pottery Barn fan (I am a big one), you've no doubt seen the gorgeous beachcomber baskets they keep in stock.

 While I love almost all the baskets in this store, I don't always love the PB prices which can range from $69-$199.